Banking Savings & Money Market Accounts

 SoFi Checking and Savings

-SoFi® also offers the option to set up “vaults” within your savings account.
+SoFi® also offers the option to set up "vaults" within your savings account.
 These are sub-accounts dedicated to saving for specific goals, such as buying a car, a dream vacation, or an emergency fund.
-I like this option because it keeps the money separated, so you have a better visual of your progress toward each goal.
+I like this because it keeps your money separated, which isn't an option you'll have with every savings account.
+This is also one of the best joint accounts for couples, since you can set goals together and earn interest on your shared balance.

-If you don’t have direct deposit and won’t be able to deposit at least $5,000 per month manually, consider other options on this list of the best high-yield savings accounts.
-Member FDIC.
+If you don't have direct deposit and won't be able to deposit at least $5,000 per month manually, consider other options on this list.
+Member FDIC.14

 Pros